FAST FACTS: M.S. Exercise Physiology

 Graduates of the program continue on to a diverse range of clinical and applied settings ranging from health care and fitness/wellness to athletics and entrepreneurial endeavors.
 Some graduates also choose to pursue graduate and professional degrees to better position themselves for careers in teaching, research, and other healthcare professions.

-This program is offered at our Duluth campus as a full- or part-time day program.
+This program is offered at our Duluth campus as a full-time day program.